San Jose Uber Accident Lawyers

 Uber accidents typically require the parties involved to comply with the same California state laws as other traffic collisions.
 Under California Vehicle Code § 20001, a driver involved in an accident resulting in injury to any person or the death of any person must immediately stop their vehicle at the scene of the accident and fulfill the requirements of California Vehicle Code § 20003 and California Vehicle Code § 20004.

-- Obtaining a driver’s contact information, insurance information, license plate number, vehicle make and model, and all other relevant information that can be useful.
+- Obtaining the driver’s contact information, insurance information, license plate number, vehicle make and model, and all other relevant information that can be useful.

 - Talking to any witnesses and also getting their contact information, but never discussing fault with them or other drivers.
-People need to be aware that the risk of speaking too openly about a crash is that somebody might say something that implicates them later on.
+Discussing a crash in too much detail can sometimes result in comments being taken out of context and later used to suggest fault.

-- Calling the local police department or going to the nearest police station to file a report when police officers do not respond to the traffic crash scene.
+- Getting in touch with the local police department or visiting the nearest police station to file a report when police officers do not respond to the traffic crash scene.

 - Filing a claim with your own insurance company so it can investigate and determine liability.
 You can cooperate with your own insurance company representatives, but you should not speak about fault without first consulting an attorney.

-- Finding trustworthy San Jose rideshare accident lawyers who can guide you through the entire claims process and handle all communications with insurance companies on your behalf.
-Arash Law has handled many rideshare accident claims and knows how to help people recover all of the compensation they are entitled to in these cases.
+- Finding experienced San Jose rideshare accident lawyers who can guide you through the claims process and handle communications with insurance companies on your behalf.
+Arash Law has handled many rideshare accident claims and knows how to help people pursue the compensation they may be entitled to in these cases.

-Liability for an Uber accident can often be complex, and both Uber and insurance companies for any drivers involved will always be seeking ways to minimize their potential losses.
+Liability for an Uber accident can often be complex, and both Uber and insurance companies for drivers involved may seek ways to minimize their potential losses.
 It is possible that an Uber driver can be at fault for an accident, but it is also possible that another driver bears responsibility for causing a crash.

 When Uber drivers are en route to pick up passengers or have passengers in their vehicles, Uber offers up to $1 million in third-party liability insurance.
 The company also offers uninsured and underinsured motorist bodily injury or first-party injury insurance in certain cases.